top of page

 A former adversary, never to be mentioned by myself in public, once critiqued my reliance on technology.
 To them, life transcended the cold steel of machinery.
 But tell me, which holds greater long-term value, and greater contribution to others as well?
 A computer capable of making sites such as Philosocom great, or an afternoon spent hanging out?

 Aesthetics, the mere "eye candy" as they essentially are, are short-term respites from the work we're capable of doing to the world and to ourselves.
 We consume, forget, and move on, as we're caught in a loop of useless acquisitions we might as well never purchase initially.
-In the realm of style, self-awareness suffice before we can get back to work.
+In the realm of style, self-awareness suffices before we can get back to work.
 Why succumb to the pressures of "styling" when function reigns supreme, when function is capable of greater benefit to humanity?

 The battle for our attention, not as individuals, but as demographic cogs, rages on, with no victor in sight, for our lifetime is someone else's resource.
 By creating within our minds unnecessary dependencies, we become not only customers of the unnecessary but also addicts.

 This is the crux of the ornamental fallacy.
-Beyond beauty lies uselessness, and within many pieces of art, nonesense.
+Beyond beauty lies uselessness, and within many pieces of art, nonsense.
 A drain on resources and attention for something you'll likely overlook in a few years.
 And do bear in mind that we must survive, first above all, in a world dictated by capitalism at large.

 Why, then, waste hard-earned currency on such things?
 Shelter, sustenance, endurance, and hope – these are but the few pillars of existence, which far exceed the superficial concerns of "Which trend should I follow?"
 The pursuit of beauty, a relentless siren song, is a good way to capitalize on our insecurities.
 As such, I despise the mainstream traps of Instagram and TikTok, using social media mainly to attain a powerbase, share my articles, and little else.